-The Notes will be consolidated and form a single series with the existing €200,000,000 8.375 per cent Fixed/Floating Rate Callable Senior Preferred Notes due 2027 (the "Original Notes") issued by the Issuer on 4 July 2023 (the "Original Issue Date") on or after the first day following the expiry of 40 days after the Issue Date, expected to be 18 September 2023.

-The Notes are governed by these terms and conditions (the "Conditions") and a first supplemental deed poll given by the Issuer in favour of the Holders dated 8 August 2023 (the "First Supplemental Instrument"), which is supplemental to a deed poll dated 4 July 2023 given by the Issuer in favour of the Holders of the Original Notes (together with the First Supplemental Instrument and as further modified and/or supplemented from time to time, the "Instrument").

-The Notes also have the benefit of an agency agreement dated 4 July 2023 ((the "Principal Agency Agreement") as supplemented by a first supplementary agency agreement dated 8 August 2023 (together with the Principal Agency Agreement and as further modified and/or supplemented from time to time, the "Agency Agreement") entered into in relation to the Notes between the Issuer, Deutsche Bank AG, London Branch, with its specified office at Winchester House, 1 Great Winchester Street, London EC2N 2DB, United Kingdom, as initial principal paying agent (the "Principal Paying Agent", which expression shall include any successor thereto) and initial agent bank (the "Agent Bank") and Deutsche Bank Aktiengesellschaft - Sucursal em Portugal, with its specified office at Rua Castilho, 20, 1250-069 Lisbon, Portugal, as paying agent (the "Portuguese Paying Agent", which expression shall include any successor thereto into time to time, the "Paying Agents", each a "Paying Agent").
+The issue of the €300,000,000 2.50 per cent.
+Fixed/Floating Rate Callable Senior Preferred Notes due 2026 (the "Notes") of Caixa Central - Caixa Central de Crédito Agricola Mútuo, C.R.L. (the "Issuer") was authorised by a resolution of the General Assembly of the Issuer dated 14 September 2021 and by a resolution of the Executive Board of Directors of the Issuer dated 14 October 2021.
+The Notes are governed by these terms and conditions (the "Conditions") and a deed poll given by the Issuer in favour of the Holders dated 5 November 2021 (the "Instrument").
+The Notes also have the benefit of an agency agreement dated 5 November 2021 (such agency agreement as amended and/or restated and/or supplemented from time to time, the "Agency Agreement") entered into in relation to the Notes between the Issuer, Deutsche Bank AG, London Branch, with its specified office at Winchester House, 1 Great Winchester Street, London EC2N 2DB, United Kingdom, as initial principal paying agent (the "Principal Paying Agent", which expression shall include any successor thereto) and initial agent bank (the "Agent Bank") and Deutsche Bank Aktiengesellschaft - Sucursal em Portugal, with its specified office at Rua Castilho, 20, 1250-069 Lisbon, Portugal, as paying agent (the "Portuguese Paying Agent", which expression shall include any successor thereto, and together with the Principal Paying Agent and any other paying agent as may be nominated under the Paying Agency Agreement from time to time, the "Paying Agents", each a "Paying Agent").
 The Holders are entitled to the benefits of, bound by, and are deemed to have notice of, all the provisions of the Instrument and the Agency Agreement applicable to them.
-Copies of the Instrument and the Agency Agreement applicable to provision in these Conditions.
+Copies of the Instrument and the Agency Agreement are available for inspection by Holders during normal business hours at the registered office of the Issuer.
+For the avoidance of doubt, there is no negative pledge provision in these Conditions.